 In this section, the coverage model is mathematically formulated.
-The following notations are used throughout the section.
-First, the following sets:
+We start with a description of the notations that will be used throughout the section.

+First, we have the following sets:

 - S represents the set of WSN sensor nodes; - $A \subseteq S$ is the subset of alive sensors; - I_j designates the set of coverage intervals (CI) obtained for sensor j.